Grant Morrison: Personal life

 In a 2011 interview, Morrison stated that they and their wife Kristan had no children.
 When asked if they regretted this, Morrison replied, "Slightly but I don't know.
 Every time I think of it I think of the reality of it.
 I really like kids and I get on with them and it's that aspect of it but I see people with actual kids.
 The trauma and the trouble.
 And if I'm worried that my cat is sick it's the thought of everyday worrying about a kid would be even more hellish."

+Morrison is a believer and practitioner of chaos magic.
+They have claimed to have been abducted by aliens in 1994 in Kathmandu, having traveled there with the intent of being abducted.

 Morrison uses singular they pronouns.
-In a 2020 interview with Mondo2000, Morrison mentioned that they "had been non-binary, cross-dressing, 'gender queer'", from the age of 10 years old, "but the available terms for what I was doing and how I felt were few and far between".
-Speaking later of the article, Morrison said that they hated being perceived as only recently coming out: "I'm 62 years old — I had my sexuality shit figured out a long time ago!"
-Morrison has said that while they never requested they/them pronouns, they have nevertheless come to accept them as a "badge of honor."
+In a 2020 interview with Mondo2000, Morrison mentioned that they "had been non-binary, cross-dressing, 'gender queer'", from the age of 10 years old but didn't have the vocabulary to describe how they felt at the time.
+Speaking later of the article, Morrison said that they hated being perceived as only recently coming out: "I'm 62 years old—I had my sexuality shit figured out a long time ago!"
+Morrison later said they rejected labels and that "I can't live in a box.

-Morrison later said they rejected labels and that "I said that if I had been doing now what I was doing back in the 1990s I would be viewed as non-binary or gender queer.
-Suddenly it was taken up by the fan press and I was awarded the label 'they/them'.
-I never asked for it.
-I come from a generation where that just doesn't matter, even being labelled at all is anathema to me.
-I can't live in a box.
 I'm going to let down anyone who sticks a label on me.
 It will drop off quite naturally."
+They later wrote that though they do not use the label non-binary, they acknowledge that, depending on the definition, "perhaps the shoe fits after all".
+They also wrote that while they never requested to be referred to by they/them pronouns, they have come to prefer them.
+However, they do not mind being referred to with he/him pronouns.